example42/puppet-playground/README.md

     ./play install <toaster>

-## VAGRANT USAGE
+## Vagrant Usage

-Whatever method you use to populate the modules’ directory, you can test your Puppet code using Vagrant commands.
+Whatever method you use to populate the modules’ directory and the default manifest file, you can test your Puppet code on the running Vagrant boxes.
 First, review (if you want) the default Vagrantfile provided by puppet-playground.
-You will see a normal MultiVM setup with masterless Puppet integration.
+You will see a normal MultiVM setup with masterless Puppet integration

     cat Vagrantfile